jacobdensford/jacobdensford.com/projects/new-trpg.md

 :--|---
 1|Gain nothing and lose all XP
 2-3|Gain nothing
-4-9|Increase a skill's die or learn a new skill 10-12|Gain a new class feature*
+4-9|Increase a skill's die or learn a new skill at d4 10-12|Gain a new class feature*
 13-16|Gain a feature from a different class* 17-19|Increase an attribute's die
 20|Choose one and reroll

 *When not playing with classes, reroll on these options.

+> PCs might also gain XP for failed rolls.
+I'm not sure yet, though.
+Since there aren't any built-in consequences for failure, it might be an over-powered way of gaining xp.

 ## Game Master